Primavera Work Breakdown Structure (Primavera Video Tutorial)

 Primavera P6 Work Breakdown Structure Sample

-Before to create a WBS in P6 let’s take a look the below sample.
+Before to create a WBS in Primavera P6 let’s take a glance the figure below.
+(Figure 1)

 Primavera P6 Work Breakdown Structure Creation